 Tilapia species is the most widely grown of any farmed fish and the second most important group of fish in aquaculture after carps.
-Over the last 30 years, genetic selection in tilapia has proven to be an important technology, resulting in faster-growing tilapia breeds that far exceed the performance of their original wild ancestors, resulting in increased profitability in tilapia production.
+Genetic selection has proven to be an essential contribution for a healthy and profitability tilapia industry.
+Tilapia breeds today far exceed the performance of their original wild ancestors.

 GenoMar has the most long-standing commitment of professional and innovative breeding work to the tilapia industry.
 We have just finalized the 30th generation of selection with genetic improvements to support a sustainable tilapia farming.

 - Broad selective breeding goals

 - Traditional selection methods

 - Genomic selection using comprehensive DNA-information

 - What are the advantages of DNA-information?

 GenoMar has been a pioneer to include various traits of commercial interest for selection in our breeding program of Nile tilapia.
 This genetic progress achieved by GenoMar mimics what has been seen in other terrestrial and aquatic species.
 This has been achieved by selecting and breeding individuals with superior characteristics every generation for the last three decades.

 Production traits like growth, fillet yield and robustness including specific disease resistance have been improved during the last 30 generations of selections.
 Figure 1 shows the implementations of different traits in chronological order, together with the incorporation of novel breeding technologies used in our breeding stock.

 Selected for growth in the first 16 generations